foremast/foremast/_docs/getting_started.rst

 After setting up all of the configs there are a couple of ways to run Foremast components.
 You can use our bundled CLI endpoints that look at environment variables, or you can call each individual component with appropriate arguments on the CLI

-Both methods will generate the same out come.
+Both methods will generate the same outcome.
 An application created in Spinnaker and a pipeline generated based on the configs.

 Variables Needed
 ****************